MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-05-Build-data-pipeline.md

 ## Create Delta Live Tables Pipeline using SQL

-Create a new SQL notebook and start defining the Delta Live Tables using SQL scripts.
-Ensure you have enabled the DLT SQL UI.
+Create a new notebook and start defining the Delta Live Tables using SQL scripts.

+1. Next to the notebook's name, select **Python** and change the default language to **SQL**.

 1. Put the following code in the first cell without running it.
 All cells will be executed after the pipeline is created.
 This code defines a Delta Live Table that will be populated by the raw data previously downloaded: